 Phnom Penh is a wonderful place to start your Cambodian adventure and learn more about the Cambodian genocide before the rest of your travels around the country.

-Pay your respects at Choeung Ek (The killing fields)
+1. Pay your respects at Choeung Ek (The killing fields)

 *Please be respectful when coming here.
 During my visit about 6 young guys came in drinking, smoking and overall being incredibly disrespectful to all Cambodians, it was so embarrassing.